robertcedwards/juice-docs/docs/user/next-steps/community.md

 [Discourse](https://github.com/discourse) is an open source forum used by many web3 projects, including several Juicebox projects.
 Some projects use it to host formal governance discussion, and others use it for everything.

+### Discourse
+[Geneva](https://www.geneva.com/) Geneva gives you everything you need to keep your groups, clubs, and communities organized and connected.
+Web3 token gated native for communities.

 ## Collaboration

 ### Notion